-37. FIREFIGHTERS PENSION SCHEMES - WALES GOVERNMENT CIRCULARS 2020/2021
+38.1 FIREFIGHTERS PENSION SCHEMES - WALES GOVERNMENT CIRCULARS 2021/2022

-The Director of People Services reminded Members that under the terms of the Public Services Pension Act 2013, the Fire & Rescue Authority was the recognised Scheme Manager for Firefighters Pension Schemes.
+The ACO People Services informed Members that under the terms of the Public Services Pension Act 2013, the Fire & Rescue Authority was the recognised Scheme Manager for Firefighters Pension Schemes.

 Welsh Government issues regular communications to all Chief Fire Officers, Chairs, and Clerks of Fire & Rescue Authorities, electronically in a standard circular template.
-These emails and circulars could cover a variety of areas, including all aspects of Firefighters Pension Schemes, and must be noted or actioned as appropriate.
+These e-mails and circulars could cover a variety of areas, including all aspects of Firefighters Pension Schemes, and have to be noted or actioned as appropriate.

-- 37.1 Members agreed to accept the Welsh Government Firefighters' Pension Scheme Circulars and emails that had been received in the 2020/2021 year to date. - 37.2 Members agreed to note the actions that had been implemented for each of the circulars.
+- 38.1.1 Members agreed to accept the Welsh Government Firefighters' Pension Scheme Circulars and e-mails that had been received in the year 2021/2022. - 38.1.2 Members agreed to note the actions that had been implemented for each of the circulars.